dedoai/ddai-web-site/content/en/_index.md

     title: "Upholding Data Protection Standards"
     text: "Dedo AI integrates compliance mechanisms with data protection laws like GDPR and CCPA, setting a benchmark for quality, transparency, and legality in data transactions."

-  cta_text: "Read More"
+  cta_text: "Read Litepaper"
-  cta_link: "/certification/"
+  cta_link: "/documents"

 countdown:
   title: "DEDOAI Token: Your Key to "